the-difference-engine/ksf/README.md

 ## What Technologies Are We Using?

 The backend application is using the PERN Stack (Postgres, Express React, Node).
 The backend application is using [Express](https://expressjs.com/) Framework.
 The frontend application is using the [React](https://reactjs.org/) framework and several other third party libraries, bootstrapped via the [create-react-app](https://github.com/facebook/create-react-app) tool.
 [Postgres](https://www.postgresql.org/) is the database for the application.
+[Sequelize](https://sequelize.org/master/manual/migrations.html) is the ORM.

+- Generate Model and Migration

+        npx sequelize-cli model:generate --name User --attributes firstName:string,lastName:string,email:string

+- Running Migration
+        npx sequelize-cli db:migrate

+- Create Seed
+        npx sequelize-cli seed:generate --name demo-user

+- Run Seed
+        npx sequelize-cli db:seed:all

 ## Getting Started With The App